zippy345/dsc-v3-tableau-visualizations-lab/README.md

     </center> </div>
 <br>

-5. Navigate to the Fit drop down on the Command bar at the top of the screen.
+5. Navigate to the Fit drop-down on the Command bar at the top of the screen.
 Select "Entire View".

 Your screen will look like this: